What is a DMSA renal (kidney) scan?

 Before the test begins, a radiology nurse will place an intravenous (IV) line in your arm, hand or foot.
 A tiny amount of the DMSA will be given through the IV, based on your weight.

-Although the DMSA is completely safe and will not hurt you, you may be a bit uncomfortable for a moment when the IV is first placed.
+You may be a bit uncomfortable for a moment when the IV is first placed.

 - The DMSA injection is given through the IV.
 It takes at least 2 hours for the DMSA to be absorbed by the kidneys.